One of the Boos says the word Boo...in binary code.

 Booreaucrat: "Ahem...I am Booreaucrat!
 This mansion is now under the ownership of King Boo, esquire.
 I take it you have the proper credentials to be here, including ID and a mansion roaming licence?
 No?
 That's...unfortunate.
 You will have to be penalised!"

-A cutscene of Luigi being pixelated in front of the Old Clockworks that you can get by chance has him being pixelated without his hat.
+A cutscene of Luigi being pixelated in front of the Old Clockworks and in Treacherous Mansion that you can get by chance has him being pixelated without his hat.
 He starts freaking out looking for it, then the hat simply pixelates on top of his head.

 The two Slammers at the beginning of B-3 that pop out of the ground with potted plants on their heads.

-The scene where you extract Mario from the painting, he just can't seem to catch a break when it comes to this.
-To clarify, because there was no solid ground for Mario to stand on as he was extracted, he just ends up unceremoniously faceplanting on the ground below him, even though Luigi was standing literally right next to him and could have easily caught him.
+The scene where you extract Mario from the painting.
+He just can't seem to catch a break when it comes to that kind of rescue.
+To clarify, because there is no solid ground for Mario to stand on as he is extracted, he just ends up unceremoniously faceplanting on the ground below him, even though Luigi is standing literally right next to him and could have easily caught him.